nbdd0121/MW-Avatar/README.md

 * $wgMaxAvatarResolution (integer), default value is 256.
 This limits maximum resolution of image to be uploaded.
 * $wgDefaultAvatarRes (integer), default value is 128.
 This is the fallback option if resolution is not specified.
 * You can set user rights:
+	* avatarupload: User need this right to upload ones' own avatar.
 	* avataradmin: User need this right to delete others' avatars.

 ## How to use